vijaym123/vijaym123.github.io/source/about/index.markdown

 I

-* am A CS guy by education.
-To be more specific completed undergraduate studies at PESIT.
+* am CS guy and the “Hello world” phrase is the first thing that comes to my mind whenever I'm starting anything new.
 * find TED videos very interesting and inspiring.
 * Love travelling.
 Especially long drives.
 * am interested in photography.
 But not too much concerned about technicalities.